So, the press. Sounds like a bunch of squares to me.

 One last big tip on saving yourself some time: before you send anything out, build yourself a press list.
 Make an Excel sheet of everyone you want to reach out to, how to reach them, and any other information you need to send for each.
 Got a bunch that are similar?
 Bing bang boom, you've got a list to BCC all at once versus doing them individually.

-W: So I feel like we've said a lot about what not to do and what to do and how to do it, but as we wrap up here, I just want to remind the podcasters: you CAN do it.
+So I feel like we've said a lot about what not to do and what to do and how to do it, but as we wrap up here, I just want to remind the podcasters: you CAN do it.
 We're nice!
 We want to help!
-And there's so many resources on how to go about it.
+And there are so many resources on how to go about it.
 You've got this.

 Elena Fernández Collins is a podcast critic, reporter, and forensic sociolinguist.
 Wil Williams is a podcast reviewer, consultant, and former audio editor.
 Together, they're a talented team of compassionate creatives that want to share what they've learned.
 Beyond their own sites, both write for the AV Club.
 Ely's work appears on The Bello Collective and Wil's on Polygon.
 From audio drama to accessibility in podcasting, their topics are complex and their writing thoughtful.